ChiamakaObitube/SCACloudSchool/week3/README.md

 * Ease of managemnt
 * Security

 The major difference between virtual machines and containers is that containers do not bundle in a copy of the operating system.
-Instead, the contianer runtime engine is istalled on the host system's operating system.
+Instead, the container runtime engine is installed on the host system's operating system.

 The most popular container platform is Docker and I will do a brief introduction.
 Docker was introduced in 2013 to build and share containarized apps from desktop, to the cloud.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.